opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 ## In-Person Attendance

 Send an email to the chair of the workshop and wait for a confirmation.
-Venue space will be limited, so the sooner you reserve your spot, the better.
+The sooner you reserve your spot the better.
 There will be a logistical on-boarding process to go through to gain access to the venue.
-The deadline for this is April 15, 2025 if you are a US person, and April 1, 2025 if you are a foreign national.
+The deadline for this is April 15, 2025 if you are a US person, and March 15, 2025 if you are a foreign national.

 ## Call for Presentations

 This edition's call for presentation is open to members of the community to report on practice or R&D activities related to ontological modeling and analysis.
-Presentations can be about any relevant work but priority will be given to presentations reporting on collaborations between community members.
+Presentations can be about any relevant work to the RAISE vision.
 Please send your proposal abstract by email to the chair of the workshop.
 We will follow up with you after that.

 ## Call for Tutorials

 This year will feature tutorials on tools, technologies, and case studies supporting the RAISE vision.
-We are looking for proposals for half-day (3h) tutorials.

 Please send your tutorial abstract by email to the chair of the workshop.
 We will follow up with you after that.

 ## onto:Nexus Forum